 Ventura River Steelhead Preserve

-- Brings the community one step closer to the goal of protecting the entire Ventura River.
+- Brings the community one step closer to the goal of protecting the entire Ventura River

-- Protects Ventura River water.
+- Protects rare wildlife and Ventura River water

-- Preserves an intact cultural landscape.
+- Preserves an intact cultural landscape

 Protects Rare Wildlife

-The Ventura River Steelhead Preserve protects rare wildlife, including the endangered southern California steelhead.
-As recently as the mid 1900’s, an estimated 5,000 steelhead spawned each year in the Ventura River.
-Recently steelhead runs have been reduced to less than 100.
+The Ventura River Steelhead Preserve protects rare wildlife, including the endangered Southern California steelhead.
+As recently as the mid 1900s an estimated 5,000 steelhead spawned each year in the Ventura River.
+Recently, steelhead runs have been reduced to less than 100.
 There is hope and a plan for recovery.
 The deep cool pools on the Steelhead Preserve provide a critical refuge for the migrating steelhead when other parts of the river dry up.

 Helps Save the River